Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m05-teamserver-api/index.md

 {{< slide id="libraries" >}}
 ### Libraries - TeamServer

 Next, navigate to your WebGoat application and click into the Libraries subpage to see a page similar to what is shown below.

+You can acceess this page by navigating to your application page, and then clicking on the "Libraries" subheading.

-When you see the list of several dozen libraries, you may be reminded how teams will want to use the information presented here in their automation tasks.
+When you see the list of several dozen libraries, you may be reminded how teams use similar information in their automation tasks.

-{{< figure src="09-webgoat-libraries.png"
+{{< figure src="09-webgoat-libraries.png" height="400px"
 caption="[See the full-sized picture](09-webgoat-libraries.png)"
 >}}

 ---
 ### Third-party Software
-{{% note %}}
-Describe the value of being able to see third-party software
-{{% /note %}}

-When Contrast Security identifies third party components in your application, your teams want to know the following:
+In a previous module, we covered how teams use Library details because they want to know the following:
 - What third-party software are we including?
 - What third-party software are we using?
 - Are we in compliance with those third-party software components?

-Contrast Security identifies only those libraries that are actually loaded by the application into the runtime.
-Traditional SCA tools typically report on all libraries, regardless of use.
-This means Contrast Security helps your team stay more focused on only those libraries in actual use, saving valuable time.

 Your team will want to automate processes to find details _interesting_ to them.
-Let's see how that works next.
+The next example shows the same result via API call.

 ---
 ### Library via API call